malekshmes/Reading-notes201/read04.md

 ## How to create a link in HTML?

 ### The element used to that is `<a"link-text" >`**Link Description**`</a>`
-The link description is the part which *users* can click on, also it will be blue and underlined by defualt.
+The link description is the part which *users* can click on, also it will be blue and underlined by default.

 ## Another type of links
 The *email link*, this one will open the user's email app and address a specified email address.